-Hendershot, Cannon & Hisey, P.C. is one of Texas' leading authorities on OSHA defense law.
+Hendershot Cowart P.C. is one of Texas' leading authorities on OSHA defense law.
 We have protected countless businesses from the severe fines and penalties that often follow a work accident and OSHA inspection.
 Our understanding of their legal weaponry equips us to mount an effective defense on your behalf.

-In addition, our team can begin building your defense before OSHA arrives.
+Our team can begin building your defense before OSHA arrives.
 We can conduct interviews of your employees and managers, doing everything we can within the law to protect your business.
 Our proactive investigation will make defending against potential citations far more likely to succeed.

 You have the right to contest your citation before an administrative judge, which could remove it from your record or lower the level of its classification.
 Without either possibility, your business stands to lose more than money.